nimrei/tetris-smackdown/README.md

 tetris clone in jquery

 More columns than ancient Greece!
-More lines than a Studio 54!
+More lines than Studio 54!

 ###The Challenge: